CAPSEM

 - VM checkpointing and restore

-- Linux host support
+- Windows and ChromeOS host support

 - VS Code extension